Chinese Words: The Beginner’s Guide

 Personal Pronouns

-The pronunciation is the same for all three: tah-men (with a flat, high tone on “tah”).
+The pronunciation remains the same for all three: tah-men (with a flat, high tone on “tah”).

 Demonstrative Pronouns

-These – 这些 (zhèxiē) “juh-shyeh” (with a falling tone on the first syllable and a flat, high tone on the final one)
+• These – 这些 (zhèxiē) “juh-shyeh” (falling tone on the first syllable and flat tone on the second)

-Those – 那些 (nàxiē) “nah-shyeh” (with a falling tone on the first syllable and a flat, high tone on the last one)
+• Those – 那些 (nàxiē) “nah-shyeh” (falling tone on the first syllable and flat tone on the second)

 Basic Chinese Words: Essential Verbs and Usage